Formalizing MLTL Formula Progression in Isabelle/HOL: Encoding MLTL in Isabelle/HOL

-We do not limit ourselves to establishing the standard functional completeness for MLTL, but prove a number of additional useful basic properties, like distributivity properties for the Until and Release operators over the logical connectives $\land$ and $\lor$.
-Most of these prove easily with Isabelle's built-in automation tactics.
+We do not limit ourselves to establishing the standard functional completeness for MLTL, but prove a number of additional useful basic properties, like distributivity for $\texttt{U}$ and $\texttt{R}$ over $\land$ and $\lor$; Isabelle's automation makes most of these easy.